Zaryob/SDRPlusPlus/readme.md

 ```

 This will create a `SDR++.app` bundle that you can instal like any other MacOS app by dragging it into Applications.

+# About this fork

+This fork is a personal project to add features and fix bugs that I find in the original project.
+I will try to keep
+it up to date with the original project, but I can't guarantee that I will be able to do so.
+I will also try to
+keep the changes as minimal as possible, so that it is easy to merge them back into the original project.

+In this fork I mainly implement dock layout to the application, so that some sinks seem need a lot of space which
+couldn't providable via Menu bar.

+## About Docking Layout

+In ImGui, Docking mechanism is not stable as it is still in beta.
+So, I have to use the beta version of ImGui.
+I implemented docking layout save and load mechanism to the application.
+So, you can save your layout and load it
+later.

+## Other Modules
+Other module changes:

+* In frequency manager:
+  - I added a feature to colorize the frequency list based on the frequency.
+  - I added right click menu to the frequency list to add a new frequency.

 # Module List